golmschenk/dailyshowwithjonstewart/README.md

 # The Daily Show with Jon Stewart Episode Downloader

-A simple script to download and combine the clips into a full episode of the Daily Show with Jon Stewart.
+A simple script to download and combine the clips of the Daily Show with Jon Stewart into a full episode.
 Works for other shows such as the Colbert Report as well.
 This script was made because viewing these episodes through Comedy Central's online player is not a pleasant experience.

 To use, go to the show's ["Episode Guide" page](http://www.cc.com/shows/the-daily-show-with-jon-stewart/episode-guide), select an episode, copy the URL, paste it into the script, and run.